ccuevasd/movie_recommender/README.md

 The application uses flask, we have improved the performance by storing images of previosly generated python objects and we have used KNN Imputer to fill in the missing values.

+To run the code open the application.py from the flask_app folder and then visit the website running on the shown host.